 Ansell's dental splash guide is presented on the following pages as an aid in determining the general suitability of various products for use with specific chemicals.
-Because the conditions of ultimate use are beyond our control, and because we cannot run permeation tests in all possible work environments and across all combinations of chemicals and solutions, these recommendations are advisory only.
+In view of the fact that the conditions of ultimate use are beyond our control, and because we cannot run permeation tests in all possible work environments and across all combinations of chemicals and solutions, these recommendations are advisory only.